MarsBased/handbook/sections/howwework.md

 * Most internal communication on Slack.
 * Communication with Spanish-speaking clients.
-* Most content on the website is translated to Spanish, except for the blog.
+* Most content on the website is translated into Spanish, except for the blog.

 In the company presentations we do at the Martian Days, we speak meme.